sphinx-doc/sphinx/doc/usage/extensions/inheritance.rst

    It supports two different values: ``default``, which generates a diagram with normal arrows; and ``uml`` which generates UML-like arrows.

+   .. versionadded:: 3.3.0
+      Added ``style`` option to use predefined style.

    The direction of the diagram can be specified with the directive ``direction``.
 It can be one of the values: ``left-right`` (the default), or ``top-bottom``.